j-eick/ecom_shop_page/README.md

 The name is the game.

 - Minimum width for this UI to work is 320px.
-- Media queries are mainly used to show/hide components depending on the size of the viewport.
+- Media queries are only used to show/hide components depending on the size of the viewport.

 ⚠️ only tested on firefox so far ⚠️